 All items in the thrift shop are donated by members, local merchants and the public of our wonderful community.
 They are tax-deductible and gratefully accepted during store hours.
 Come visit the Assistance League Thrift Shop.
 You may be surprised at what you will find!

 Saturday 10:00 am to 1:00 pm

-Mission Statement: Assistance league of Santa Barbara is a nonprofit all volunteer organization that develops and implements projects to benefit children and adults in the Santa Barbara County
+Mission Statement: Assistance league of Santa Barbara is a nonprofit all-volunteer organization that develops and implements programs to benefit children and adults in Santa Barbara County.